JAlcocerT/JAlcocerT/content/blog/concepts-devops.md

 #### How to use Github Actions CI/CD?

+With GitHub Actions, you can define workflows to automate tasks such as compiling code, running tests, performing code analysis, and **generating build artifacts.**

+That's exactly what we are doing when pushing static web pages or built containers.

 {{< details title="About GH Actions 📌" closed="true" >}}

-With GitHub Actions, you can define workflows to automate tasks such as compiling code, running tests, performing code analysis, and generating build artifacts.

 It supports various programming languages and offers great flexibility in customizing your CI pipeline.